Documentation Index

 Step 1: Add the base script to your site

-Add the script snippet to all pages where you want to collect data.
-Place the script in the <head> section for consistent loading.
+Add the base script snippet to every page where you want to collect data.
+Place it in the <head> element, above any other external resources, including stylesheets.

-• Use a server-side variable for the script version to simplify upgrades.
+• Store the script version in a server-side variable to simplify future upgrades.

 Step 2: Set the environment (optional)